metadew/iesi/docs/pages/understand/understand.md

 |Trace|The resolution of the automation configuration design as it has been executed by the framework.
 All parameters and reusable constructs are replaced by actual values.|
 |Reporting|The interpretation of the technical outcome using reporting views to give context to the execution.|

+### Data Objects

+The framework is based on a set of data objects that work closely together.
+All objects are designed using the following principle:
+* Object relates here to a primary object, a primary object is an object which is meaningful both from a functional and technical point of view and will be used by the framework for its services
+* An object has a natural identifer (e.g. a name) for external reference (including between different primary objects; internally, a unique identifier will be used
+* An object is of a *type*
+* An object type has *paramters*
+* An object has *parameters*, in line with the object type parameters
+* If applicable, an object has a version
+* An object has fields and can contain other objects (these are always secondary objects), secondary objects

+*You can replace object here with: script, environment, connection, etc.*

 ### Users

 The framework is built around 3 users having access to the configuration repository: